Apply Shift-Left Testing Approach to Continuous Testing

 Additionally, continuous testing enables constant feedback for developers to fix bugs before being released to production.
 Imagine being able to increase your level of quality output even faster through automated tests performed at every stage.
 While automation is not a requirement of continuous testing, it does help the process run much faster and, as such, is highly recommended.

-To learn more about the benefits and challenges of continuous testing, refer to the article Introduction to Continuous Testing.
+To learn more about the benefits and challenges of continuous testing, refer to 2 articles:

 What is Shift-left Testing?